It turns out the world of low-voltage audio is a lot of fun, and I’d like to start sharing some of my journey through it.

-For a while now, I’ve been designing audio circuits for mostly high-end consumer audio products (e.g., see this).
+I’ve been designing audio circuits for high-end consumer audio products for a while now (e.g., see this).
 This has afforded me the opportunity to select tried-and-true medium to high-voltage supplies as needed in the pursuit of perfect performance.
 Like a lot of people serving in this rarefied domain, I developed a mostly reflexive reaction to low-voltage stuff.
 I mean, it’s probably OK for casual listening, but real audio only happens with real voltage, right?

 One of the ways you begin to question a belief is when holding that belief starts becoming inconvenient.
 And that is what has happened to me.

-I’m currently working on a high-performance audio project that for not very interesting reasons I can’t tell you about needs to be powered from a wall-wart.
-In the past, I might have considered using a wall-mounted AC transformer like one of these, put a basic rectification circuit inside the product’s box to generate a raw bipolar supply, and then regulated that down to +/-15VDC or whatever.
-But wall-mounted transformers of this sort now run afoul of consumer market efficiency requirements for wall-mounted power supplies.
-An additional constraint on this project is that the wall-wart provide a maximum of 9 volts.
+I’m currently working on a high-performance audio project that needs to be powered from a wall-wart.
+In the past, I would have considered using a wall-mounted AC transformer like one of these, put a basic rectification circuit inside the product’s box to generate a raw bipolar supply, and then regulated that down to +/-15VDC or whatever.
+But almost all wall-mounted transformers of this sort now run afoul of consumer market efficiency requirements.
+And an additional constraint in the case of this particular project is that the wall-wart provide a maximum of 9 volts.

-Like all my audio work, I am 100% committed to making this project have the best possible performance subject to its constraints.
-There are lots of interesting and potentially interrelated questions that are going to come up, and in this "Joys of Low-Voltage Audio" series I hope to share with you some of the insights I gain.
+Like all my audio work, I am completely committed to making this project have the best possible performance subject to its constraints.
+There are lots of interesting and potentially interrelated questions that have come up in my design process.
+In this "Joys of Low-Voltage Audio" series I hope to share with you some of the insights I’ve gained.